cartersupple/Weather-Dashboard/README.md

 # What for?

-## Enter a city name in the "Search Weather in..." input to populate a local storage card container.
+## Enter a city name in the "Search weather in..." input to populate a local storage card container.
 Select that city by clicking the card and weather data is populated.
-This weather dashboard uses 3 APIS namely Current Weather Data, 5 Day / 3 Hour Forecast, and UV Index.
+This weather dashboard uses 3 APIs from openweathermap.org namely Current Weather Data, 5 Day / 3 Hour Forecast, and UV Index.
 The app is simple and gives the user important metrics about the day's weather.

 # Screenshot